wavebyrd/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

    </Tabs>

 4. Optional.
-Create additional Expectation conditions
+Create additional Expectation conditions.

    Expectations that have different conditions are treated as unique, even if they belong to the same type and apply to the same column within an Expectation Suite.
 This approach allows you to create one unconditional Expectation and an unlimited number of Conditional Expectations, each with a distinct condition.